-A first- or second-class undergraduate honours degree in a physics-, mathematics- or astronomy-based subject.
+A lower second-class (2.2) undergraduate honours degree or above in a physics-, mathematics- or astronomy-based subject.
 Other degrees will be considered on an individual basis but applicants are generally expected to have a significant mathematical or physical background, including calculus, differential equations, mechanics, electrodynamics and quantum mechanics.

 Months of entry

 Explore astronomy and astrophysics at an advanced level, with an emphasis on theoretical astronomy.